skytells-research/DeepFace/docs/README.md

 Our software uses a lot of third party libraries as well pre-trained models.
 The users should keep in mind that these third party components have their own license and terms, therefore our license is not being applied.

+## Credits

+- [deepinsight](https://github.com/deepinsight) for their [insightface](https://github.com/deepinsight/insightface) project which provided a well-made library and models.